-NOTE: Adults are not guaranteed 12 months of coverage.
+NOTE: Non pregnant adults are not guaranteed 12 months of coverage.
 If termination is appropriate, the specialist will take action to terminate an adult's eligibility for the earliest possible month.
 However, coverage must be terminated no later than the adverse action deadline in the last month of the review period for the redetermination closure to be timely.

-101.15.08 EXPARTE REVIEWS
+101.15.08 EX PARTE REVIEWS

 Any recipient under review who is losing eligibility in one category of assistance is entitled to have eligibility reviewed and evaluated under any/all available coverage groups.
-The term "exparte review" means to review information available to the agency to make a determination of eligibility in another coverage group without requiring the individual to come into the office or file a separate application.
+The term "ex parte review" means to review information available to the agency to make a determination of eligibility in another coverage group without requiring the individual to come into the office or file a separate application.

-When to Complete an Exparte Determination
+When to Complete an Ex Parte Determination

-For an exparte determination to be made, the specialist must be in the process of making a decision on a current application, review or reported change.
-If the specialist is denying or closing for failure to return information or failure to complete the review process, an exparte determination is not applicable.
+For an ex parte determination to be made, the specialist must be in the process of making a decision on a current application, review or reported change.
+If the specialist is denying or closing for failure to return information or failure to complete the review process, an ex parte determination is not applicable.

 Example: Jane Doe's CHIP eligibility will terminate because the family reports she is now covered under other health insurance.
 The specialist must review the record to see if it contains information which indicates the child has potential eligibility under another coverage group.
 Example: Recipient Tom Smith failed to comply with the annual review requirement and his eligibility must be terminated.
-The specialist does not complete an exparte determination.
+The specialist does not complete an ex parte determination.